shihao94/blog/_posts/2025-08-13-FIH-modeling.md

 math: true
 ---

-FIH programs usually generate **SAD** and **MAD (QD or BID)** data.
+FIH programs usually generate SAD and MAD (QD or BID) data.
 One early question is to model PK using the observed data to generate reliable PK predictions for other dosing regimens.
 This post lays out a simple decision path and the modeling approach.

 For an oral drug, one typical scenario is to have the SAD cohorts with a fasted condition and MAD cohorts with a fed condition.

-**First define dose-normalized metrics**:
+First define dose-normalized metrics:

   $dnAUC_{inf} = AUC_{inf} / Dose$